 You can see examples of honors theses on eCommons, a public Cornell database.
 Only theses for which authors have given a Release to Publish will be found on eCommons.

 The E&S Honors application has two parts: 1) the application and 2) thesis proposal (1 - 2 pages) consisting of a description of your thesis question, what is known about it (reference a few key papers if possible), and your methodology for studying the topic (e.g. literature analysis, experimental work, case studies, personal interviews, etc.).

 - Identify a thesis advisor and research topic.

-- Apply to the E&S Honors Program by June 30, 2021.
+- Apply to the E&S Honors Program at the end of junior year (June 30 deadline).
 If it is difficult to submit by this date, please contact Colleen Kearns (cmk4), E&S Honors Program coordinator, to discuss.